Honouration/Public/README.md

 ## Initial Creation and Bugs

 Once all files and directories were created, I began by following the example code provide in the doc **SET UP:HTML and CSS** to create the example home web page.
 I styled it using my css file to have a side bar with the buttons and the logo which would be permantly affixed in the postion no mater how far I scrolled down the page.
 I then switch the table so it would pull from my Posts table to display data in into the cards.
-I then limited it to only 4 cards on screen at a time with scroll functionality to reach lower pages.
-I also made it so post would have either equations and study group images.
+However only 4 cards on screen at a time.
+I also made it so post would have either equations or study group images.
+I also added a feature that when a users clicks on a post, it will bring them to a page of that specfic post.

 ![Equation](Equations.png "Icon")
 ![File 1](File1.jpg "Icon")